 There might be a chance that you’re asking why I started this blog.
+Or even why start a blog in general.
 There’s also a much stronger chance that you don’t really care.
 But either way, I’m going to answer the question.

 First of all, I tried to do this as my first vlog on YouTube.
 It’s a terrible video.
 Both in terms of visual quality and actual content.
 But you can still watch it if you feel so inclined.
 I’ve improved a lot since making this, but I like seeing where I started off.

 Right, that’s an awful 8 minutes out of the way, now down to some writing.
 Or in your case, reading.

 I’ve always had a passing fondness of writing.
 Back in 2009/2010 I started my own website to review music.
 It was called All Metal Music.
 And it sucked.
 The website was awful and the writing was equally so.
 But I learned a lot, and eventually I dropped the website and I moved on to Rocksins.
 I tried to start taking this music journalism thing more seriously, but, for whatever reason, it just kind of fizzled out.
 Life got the better of me and I lost all my enthusiasm for almost everything I had previously enjoyed.
 I couldn’t stand the prospect of physically interviewing bands, and I just didn’t care about writing.
 But I was depressed.
 From the start of 2009 until the tail end of 2016 I suffered on and off with depression.
 Sometimes I was merely ok, other times I couldn’t stand myself, life or anything in it.
 Well, apart from Rachel.
 This post may already get a little lengthy, so I’m certainly not going to get into that here.
 But having depression can often stop you from doing the things you like.

 Then, after being clear of depression for somewhere around 9 months, ironically the entire length of Rachel’s pregnancy, it came back.
 This time in the postnatal variety.